 Once you have understood the syllabus and have ample writing practice then nothing will stop in scoring big as the marks will follow.

 The fact that the candidates who have succeeded in the IAS Exam and scored well in the optional prove that it’s not just the popular subjects are equally scoring.
 So selecting an optional subject based only on the scoring criteria is inappropriate.
-If you still have a doubt on choosing optional subject, please register with us for free counselling and get on the right track for IAS Mains Preparation.
+If you still have doubts about choosing an optional subject, please register with us for free counselling and get on the right track for IAS Mains preparation.

 If you are still wondering which are the most scoring subjects for IAS exam, you should understand that there is no right answer to that question; there is only the right fit for every individual.
 We have provided you with a few points to ponder over before finalizing on an optional subject.
 Think through them and finally come to a decision based on what you truly want.
 It is better to go by your own judgment rather than on what other toppers did in the past.
 Whatever optional you select, you should study hard and turn it into a most scoring subject for IAS exam!